Charterhouse of the Transfiguration

-The Charterhouse of the Transfiguration is the only Carthusian monastery in the United States, located on Mt.
+The Charterhouse of the Transfiguration is the only Carthusian monastery in North America, located on Mt.
 Equinox, in Sandgate, Vermont.
 It was founded in 1960 under the initiative of Fr.
 Thomas Verner Moore and completed in 1970.
 It superseded the earlier monastery at Sky Farm and Grace Farm (Charterhouse of Our Lady of Bethlehem), near Whitingham, Vermont, which Fr.
 Thomas had established in 1950.